ckibank/PM-devops-tools-bootstrap-starter/README.md

   - SonarQube Scanner
   - JIRA (just Jira plugin - need to restart server - need to restart docker)
 - Setup credentials
+  - jira-jenkins : User Name and Password (where pass is key, id is: jira-jenkins)
+  - sonar-scan : Secret text
+  - nexus-jenkins : User Name and Password
 - Setup Tools
   - Maven as M3
   - Jira - with site details and credentials